DCASE-REPO/dcase_util/documentation/source/tutorial_audio.rst

 Audio
 -----

 `dcase_util.containers.AudioContainer` is data container for multi-channel audio.
-It reads many formats (WAV, FLAC, M4A, WEBM) and writes WAV and FLAC files.
+It reads and writes many formats (e.g. WAV, FLAC, OGG, MP3, M4A, WEBM).
 Downloading audio content directly from Youtube is also supported.

 Creating container
 ==================